Health and Saftey

 • Calling the emergency services – who will action making the calls required, and how will you assist the emergency services?
 How will emergency vehicles gain access to the site?

 • Evacuation plan – should the venue need to be evacuated during the event, where do people need to go and how do they get there?
-Don't forget to consider people people with limited mobility.
+Don't forget to consider people with limited mobility.

 • On site register - How are you keeping track of people inside the building so you know that everyone has been evacuated successfully?